Matjaž Stopinšek was born in Celje (Slovenia) and studied at the University for Music and the Performing Arts in Graz (Austria).

-In 2003 he became an ensemble member of the Slovene National Theater Ljubljana, where he expanded his operetta repertoire with roles such as Pinkerton in Madama Butterfly, Don Narciso in Il Turco in Italia), and garnering successes in operatic rarities as Florindo in Le Donne Curiose by Ermanno Wolf-Ferrari and as Franz Waldung in Jacques Offenbach’s romantic opera Les Fées du Rhin, a role he would repeat in the Festspielhaus St. Pölten, the Theater Winterthur and in the Theater Bozen.
+While still a student, he made his debut as Belmonte with the Styrian Musikverein.
+Further engagements followed with the Theater im Palais in Graz and the Stadttheater Leoben before he joined the ensemble of the Slovene National Theater Ljubljana, where he expanded his operatic repertoire with standard roles such as Pinkerton in Madama Butterfly, Don Narciso in Il Turco in Italia, and rarities such as Florindo in Le Donne Curiose by Ermanno Wolf-Ferrari and Franz Waldung in Les Fées du Rhin by Jacques Offenbach, a role he would repeat in the Festspielhaus St. Pölten, the Theater Winterthur and in the Theater Bozen.
 In 2008 he was engaged by Karen Kamensek at the Slovene National Theater Maribor, where he scored his first major success as Don José in Carmen.
-Further roles in Maribor included Ferrando, Pinkerton, Alfredo, Janez, in the Slovenian opera Zlatorog/Goldhorn by Viktor Parma, Werther, Eisenstein, Chekalinsky (The Queen of Spades) and Danilo (The Merry Widow).
+Further opera roles in Maribor included Ferrando, Pinkerton, Alfredo, Werther and Chekalinsky (The Queen of Spades).